The Libertines: Success (2002–2003)

-Now with a firm line-up, they began to play more gigs alongside The Strokes and The Vines in quick succession.
-This succeeded in spreading their name around the music press, with the NME taking a particular interest in them (an interest which continued throughout their career).
+Now with a firm line-up, they began to play more gigs alongside The Strokes and The Vines, an Australian band, in quick succession.
+They succeeded in spreading their name around the music press, with the NME taking a particular interest in them (an interest which continued throughout their career).
 Their first single was a double A-side of "What a Waster" and "I Get Along", produced by former Suede guitarist Bernard Butler.
-It was released on 3 June 2002 to highly positive reception but received little airplay due to its liberal use of profanities.
-A censored version appeared as BBC Radio 1 DJs Mark and Lard's single of the week.
-On the week the single came out, the Libertines featured on the cover of the NME for the first time.
+It was released on 3 June 2002 to a highly positive reception but received little airplay due to its liberal use of profanities.
+A censored version appeared as DJs Mark and Lard's single of the week on BBC Radio 1.
+On the week the single came out, the Libertines were featured on the cover of the NME for the first time.
 The single reached No. 37 in the UK Singles Chart.

-Their first album was recorded and produced by Mick Jones, formerly of The Clash.
-Entitled Up the Bracket, it was recorded at the RAK studios in St John's Wood, with mixing taking place at Whitfield studios.
-During this time, the band were playing as many gigs as possible (over 100 in 2002 alone) including support acts for the Sex Pistols and Morrissey.
+Their debut studio album was recorded and produced by Mick Jones, formerly of the Clash and Big Audio Dynamite.
+Entitled Up the Bracket, it was recorded at the RAK studios in St John's Wood northwest of Charing Cross, with mixing taking place at Whitfield studios.
+During that time, the band played as many gigs as possible (over 100 in 2002 alone) including being support acts for the Sex Pistols and Morrissey.

 Their second single and title track from the album, "Up the Bracket", was released on 30 September and charted at No. 29.
-This was soon followed by the release on 21 October of the album, which charted at No. 35.
-They won Best New Band at the NME Awards for that year and Barât moved out of The Albion Rooms.
+It was soon followed by the release on 21 October of the album, which charted at No. 35.
+They won Best New Band at the 2002 NME Awards and Barât moved out of The Albion Rooms.